Formulir Kontak

 Russia mobilized to protect Serbia.
 Germany demanded that Russia stop.
 Russia refused.
 Germany declared war on Russia (August 1) and France (August 3).
 Britain entered the war when Germany invaded Belgium (August 4).

-Wilhelm tried to stop the slide at the last moment—he proposed that Austria occupy Belgrade and halt.
+Wilhelm tried to stop the slide at the last moment.
+He proposed that Austria occupy Belgrade and halt.
 But the military timetables had taken over.
 The Schlieffen Plan required Germany to knock out France in six weeks before turning east.
 There was no pause button.

 What part of pre-1914 Germany stays with you?
 Bismarck’s careful balance destroyed by Wilhelm’s impulsiveness?
 The naval race that turned admiration into fear?
 The way a single telegram or speech could poison relations for years?
 Or the tragic sense that Europe sleepwalked—or was pushed—into a war nobody really wanted?
 Drop whatever is on your mind below.
 I read every word.
-Books that shaped how I see Wilhelmine Germany:

 • The Sleepwalkers by Christopher Clark (the definitive modern account of how Europe went to war in 1914)